obtic-sorbonne/paludisme/README.md

 - Folder names can be anything — used as patient identifiers
 - Data can be located anywhere on your server
-- Multiple patients can have PDFs with identical filenames — the pipeline handles this correctly using `patient_id + doc_id` cache keys
+- Multiple patients can have PDFs with identical filenames — handled correctly via `patient_id + doc_id` cache keys

 ---